NASA-PDS/deep-archive/docs/source/installation/index.rst

 Prior to installing this software, ensure your system meets the following
 requirements:

 •  Python_ 3.
-This software requires Python 3; it will work with 3.6, 3.7, or
+This software requires Python 3.9.
+Python 2 will
-   3.8.
-Python 2 will absolutely *not* work, and indeed Python 2 came to its end of life on the first of January, 2020.
+   absolutely *not* work, and indeed Python 2 came to its end of life on the first of January, 2020.
 Run ``python --version``, or ``python3 --version``, to check it is installed.
 •  ``libxml2`` version 2.9.2; later 2.9 versions are fine.
 Run ``xml2-config
    --version`` to find out.
 •  ``libxslt`` version 1.1.28; later 1.1 versions are OK too.
 Run